 - HF radars measure the speed and direction of ocean surface currents in near real time.
 These radars can measure currents over a large region of the coastal ocean, from a few kilometers offshore up to 200 kilometers, and can operate under any weather conditions.
 They are located near the water’s edge and need not be situated atop a high point of land.
 Accurate measurement of surface currents and waves is critical to a range of ocean planning applications, including but not limited to tracking and predicting oil spills, assessing shoreline erosion, and providing maritime forecasts of currents and waves to recreational and commercial communities.
 These applications require access to densely distributed, near-real-time, current measurements.

 Quick Caveats.
-This data set shows the point locations (as of March 2013) of HF radar systems across the U.S. The IOOS community has developed a process to define the spatial footprint of each radar by including local factors such as nearby obstructions (both man-made and natural), local wind-wave environment, etc. Maps of these footprints can be viewed on the IOOS website.
+This data set shows the point locations of HF radar systems across the U.S. The IOOS community has developed a process to define the spatial footprint of each radar by including local factors such as nearby obstructions (both man-made and natural), local wind-wave environment, etc. Maps of these footprints can be viewed on the IOOS website.

-For technical questions about the HF radar data, or if specific information regarding a radar system is required, please contact Dr. Jack Harlan (email@example.com), project manager for HF Radar Ocean Remote Sensing, U.S. IOOS Program Office.
+For technical questions about the HF radar data, or if specific information regarding a radar system is required, please contact Derrick Snowden (email@example.com), Operations Division Chief, U.S. IOOS Program Office.